seniorgu/ai-esa/docs/ai-esa-specification.md

 - **Element-first approach**: The model uses simple yet panoramic elements to convey holistic architectural thinking, or a selected set of elements for significant scenarios, rather than being constrained to specific diagram views.

-- **Node-style representation**: The model emphasizes key architectural element types, represented iconically along with their relationships, using clear prefixes and/or instance mapping to express architectural thinking instead of relying on verbose descriptions.
+- **Node-style iconic notation**: The model emphasizes key architectural element types, represented iconically along with their relationships, using clear prefixes and/or instance mapping to express architectural thinking instead of relying on verbose descriptions.

 - **Intersectional mapping**: The model highlights overlapping concerns across architecture and service layers.